RoActemra 162 mg solution for injection in pre-filled syringe

 Your doctor will perform a blood test before you receive RoActemra, to determine if you have a low white blood cell count, low platelet count or high liver enzymes.

 RoActemra subcutaneous injection is not recommended for use in children under 1 year of age.
-RoActemra must not be given to children weighing less than 10 kg.
+RoActemra must not be given to children with sJIA weighing less than 10 kg.

 If a child has a history of macrophage activation syndrome (activation and uncontrolled proliferation of specific blood cells), tell your doctor.
 Your doctor will have to decide if they can still be given RoActemra.